 Grants and contracts treated as exchange transactions are recognized as costs are incurred on the basis of direct costs plus allowable indirect expenses.
-Revenue recognized on these grants and contracts for which billings have not been presented to or collected from the awarding agency is included in grants and contributions receivable in the accompanying consolidated statement of financial position.
+Revenue recognized on these grants and contracts for which billings have not been presented to, or collected from, the

+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS For the Year Ended June 30, 2017 awarding agency is included in grants and contributions receivable in the accompanying consolidated statement of financial position.
 Amounts received in advance are recorded as deferred revenue in the accompanying consolidated statement of financial position.